Skip to content

 bind9 --> le -->|"certificate"| cm_op --> tls_secret

-DNS-01 challenges are used for all domains, enabling wildcard certificate support and working even for services not directly reachable from the internet.
+DNS-01 is used for the public mdapi.ch / tillo.ch domains — it supports wildcards and works for services not reachable from the internet; names under the internal-only home.tillo.ch zone validate via HTTP-01 instead.
 The TSIG key never leaves the cluster — it lives in a K8s Secret referenced by cert-manager.